mosuka/blast/README.md

     --index-storage-type=boltdb
 ```

-Then, start two more indexer nodes.
+Then, start two more indexers.

 ```bash
 $ ./bin/blastd \